Antique oval picture frame

-Properties of the antique oval picture frame
+Properties of the antique oval frame

 Section width cm 8.5